Wednesday, August 13

 Room 5: Child Welfare, Kinship & Systems Reform, MacEwan Escalus

-Interweaving Tradition and Modernity: Indigenous Children’s Well-Being in Four Taiwanese Practitioners’ Experiences, Laulav Cavalje (30 minute Presentation)
+Interweaving Tradition and Modernity: Indigenous Children’s Well-Being in Four Taiwanese Practitioners’ Experiences, Laulav Cavalje et al. (30 minute Presentation)

 Family Group Conference: Honoring Family Connections, Lisa Champagne (30 minute Presentation)